Taklong Marine Reserve: A Biodiverse Paradise in Guimaras

 Remember that while the boat tours offer a unique opportunity to experience the beauty of Taklong Marine Reserve, it is essential to follow the guidelines provided by the tour operators and the reserve management, ensuring a minimal impact on the environment.
 After all, the ultimate goal is to enjoy this marine treasure while helping to preserve it for future generations.

-$100 for a private custom boat tour for the entire day.
+I believe I paid around 3,000p total for all three of us, private tour.
 You can visit up to 10 islands and beaches, depending on how long you dilly dally in each location.
 Some beaches are free, such as the two sandbars shown in the video above, but others charge around 50p (about $1) entrance fee per person plus about the same for parking the boat.
 You would need to pay for this in cash on arrival, so it depends on which places you prefer to visit.

 Lunch is not included so make sure to come prepared.
 There are small shops here and there, but they are rather skimpy and mostly only sell simple junk food.
 Do not forget, this is a nationally protected marine reserve, so it is not very developed.

-If you would be interested in a private custom boat tour, simply contact us and we’ll be glad to organize something for you.
+If you would be interested in a private custom boat tour in the Palawan area, contact us and we’ll be glad to organize something for you.

 Experience the thrill of island hopping in the Philippines.